Declarative Probabilistic Logic Programming in Discrete-Continuous Domains: A Panoramic Overview

-favorite :- red > 15, not yellow < 5. \end{problog*} In the first two lines we encounter {\em probabilistic facts}, a well-known modelling construct in discrete PLP languages (\eg~\citep{de2007problog}).
+In the first two lines we encounter {\em probabilistic facts}, a well-known modelling construct in discrete PLP languages (\eg~\citep{de2007problog}).
 Probabilistic facts, written as logical facts labeled with a probability, express Boolean random variables that are true with the probability specified by the label.
 For instance, \probloginline{0.5::large} expresses that \probloginline{large} is true with probability \probloginline{0.5} and false with probability \probloginline{1-0.5}.

 In Lines 4 to 8, we use {\em distributional clauses} (DCs); introduced by~\citet{gutmann2011magic} into the PLP literature.
 DCs are of the syntactical form \probloginline{v~d:-b} and define random variables \probloginline{v} that are distributed according to the distribution \probloginline{d}, given that \probloginline{b} is true.
 For example, Line 4 specifies that when \probloginline{large} is true, \probloginline{red} is distributed according to a Poisson distribution.
 We call the left-hand argument of a \predicate{~}{2} predicate in infix notation a {\em random term}.
 The random terms in the program above are \probloginline{red} and \probloginline{yellow}.